qaalabs/DE5M4/docs/d-git/ex1-forking.md

 # Git Exercise 1: Forking a Repository - Instructions

-## Exercise Title: Collaborative Planning with Git - Forking a Repository
+## Collaborative Planning with Git - Forking a Repository

 ### Learning Objectives:
 - Understand how to fork a repository to begin collaborative work